with Anna Urquhart ~ post from their “A Road Taken” blog.

 After nearly an hour of quiet contemplation, what next?
 Can you guess our knee-jerk American reaction to an unscripted expanse of a day in New York City?
 How much ground can we cover?
 Yes!
 But, wait.
 We decided to do the impossible: slow down in the middle of one of the most exciting cities in the world and savor exploring time and space with a friend.

 Can one ounce of unhurried leisure surface amidst honking taxis (though in some areas

 honking now equals a fine), Grand Central Station throngs, long restroom lines, and astronomical prices?
 We weren’t sure, but since we began the day’s journey in stillness, we were determined to see it through.

-We hopped a subway2 and went in search of lunch in Little Italy.
+We hopped a subway train in search of lunch in Little Italy.
 Arriving on the corner of Prince and Broadway intending to head south, we accidently wandered west, down a “wrong” street.
 Looking around, trying to get our bearings, we stumbled upon a Nespresso café and store (a decadent indulgence for us coffee lovers), a lively conversation with our Turkish barista “U,” and a luscious latte (artfully topped with a pouty dog face).
 And it happened only because we took a wrong turn and didn’t panic, didn’t try to make up for lost time, and didn’t feel obliged to “get our money’s worth” from our day in Manhattan.
-What a novel idea!
+What an idea!